3eboo/rabbitmq_prototype/README.md

-##RabbitMQ Data Processing Application Prototype
+## RabbitMQ Data Processing Application Prototype

 This application demonstrates how to use RabbitMQ to process edit events and perform aggregations on them.

 ### Setup

-1. **Install Docker and Docker Compose**:
-   Ensure you have Docker and Docker Compose installed on your system.
+1. **Ensure you have Docker and Docker Compose installed on your system.**

-2. **Clone the Repository**:
-   Clone this repository to your local machine.
+2. **Clone this repository to your local machine.**

 ### Running the Application

-1. **Start RabbitMQ and Services**:
-   Open a terminal and navigate to the project directory.
+1. **Open a terminal and navigate to the project directory, then run:.**

    ```bash
    docker-compose up
    ```

+you will see the three containers running, rabbitmq instance, producer and consumer.
+The results will be calculated and logged.
+By the end data will be fetched to ``results.json`` in consumer container.

 ### Assumptions